Looking for some Italian inspiration? There are many great places to see in Italy. Check out these 19 recommended Italian cities and towns.

 15. Pisa

 Famous of course for the Leaning Tower, a tour of Tuscany usually includes a stop in this city.
 Sarah (@sarahltravels) says she found the best gelato of her life near the iconic landmark.
+Pisa is a popular destination in Italy for tourists and travelers.
+The tower is a must-see photo opportunity in Italy.
 Why does the tower lean?
 Find out more here.

 16. Montepulciano